 Weeks 1 – 2

 In the first couple of weeks of gestation, the Lab will not likely show any symptoms.
-Similar to the human gestation, this time period is when the egg is being fertilized and in the beginning stages of developing the litter.
+Similar to human pregnancy, this period is when the egg is being fertilized and in the beginning stages of developing the litter.

-If you know your Lab has mated 7 – 14 days prior, you can predict that no visible symptoms of pregnancy will show during this time.
+If you know your Lab has mated 7 – 14 days prior, you can predict that no visible pregnancy symptoms will show during this time.
 Instead, you can forecast that your Lab is possibly pregnant because of its recent mating.

 Weeks 3 – 4

 During week three of gestation, the embryos will attach to the uterus for implantation.
-Do not plan to change your dog’s diet at this point and watch for an increase in appetite.
-An increased appetite at week three is a sign that your Labrador is pregnant.
+Do not plan to change your dog’s diet at this point, and watch for an increase in appetite.
+An increased appetite at week three indicates that your Labrador is pregnant.

 At week four, take your dog to the veterinarian to perform an ultrasound to confirm pregnancy.
-The ultrasound will be able to reveal a closer estimation of the size of the litter, as well as any health complications with the litter or the mom.
+The ultrasound will reveal a closer estimation of the litter’s Size and any health complications with the litter or the mom.

 When pregnancy has been confirmed, continue to exercise your dog but do not engage in forceful or aggressive activities.

 It is common to play with your Lab through wrestling or tug-of-war.
-Exclude these activities from your Lab’s routine that can potentially lead to injury.
+Exclude these activities from your lab routine that can lead to injury.
 Instead, continue to exercise your Lab through walks and low-impact activities.

 Weeks 5 – 6

-The weight of the litter substantially increases during this time, which can also cause the Lab’s weight to increase.
-This stage is relatively short in comparison to the remainder of the gestation period.
+The weight of the litter substantially increases during this time, which can also cause the Lab’s weight too.
+This stage is relatively short compared to the remainder of the gestation period.

-At week six, which is around day 42, your Lab will enter the final trimester of pregnancy.
+At week six, around day 42, your Lab will enter the final trimester of pregnancy.
 The fetuses of the litter will resemble a dog.

-At this point in gestation, you will need to adjust your Lab’s diet.
-Your Lab will require more protein in her diet to accommodate for the growing litter.
+You will need to adjust your Lab’s diet at this point in gestation.
+Your Lab will require more protein to accommodate the growing litter.

 Weeks 7 – 8

 Your vet may recommend preparing an area for your Lab to give birth at this stage.
-It is not uncommon for dogs to have a premature birth at week seven, so it is best to have an area prepared in case this happens.
+Dogs commonly have a premature birth at week seven, so it is best to prepare an area in case this happens.

 Week eight is more evidence of impending delivery.
 Your Lab may have begun to lactate.
 Lactation usually begins the week before delivery.
-If lactation has not begun, having a supplemental food source in place for the litter is imperative.
+If lactation has not started, having a supplemental food source for the litter is imperative.

 A dog may be unable to produce a sufficient milk supply for her litter.
 To ensure the litter receives an appropriate feeding, purchase a puppy meal replacement.

-The 21st Century Essential Pet Puppy Meal Replacer Powder is a perfect meal substitute for ensuring the puppies receive the nutrients required for the development.
-Additionally, you can also add this powder to the mother’s food to help with her milk supply.
+The 21st Century Essential Pet Puppy Meal Replacer Powder is a perfect meal substitute for ensuring the puppies receive the nutrients required for their development.
+You can add this powder to the mother’s food to help her milk supply.

 If your Lab has not given birth yet, it should be any day now.
 You will notice your Lab may be irritable at this time.
-You should have established an area for your Lab to give birth.
+It would help if you established an area for your Lab to give birth.
 A room with a cardboard box is ideal.